 This early afternoon I had time to work on the posting before we leave to join the other 4 Oregonians and their hosts for our welcoming party in Tilarán.

-We didn’t have to be at dinner until 7:30 but we left at 4:30 because Dunia and Ruben wanted to take us to see views of Lake Arenol and Arenol Volcano.
+We didn’t have to be at dinner until 7:30 but we left at 4:30 because Dunia and Ruben wanted to take us to see views of Lake Arenal and Arenal Volcano.
 On the way we passed several wind farms.
 They dot the landscape.
 Although we have windmills in Oregon, we were so close to these.
 Besides I always take photos when I travel.

-Before we left the house, Ruben had told us that it would be :Frio” were we were going.
-Barbara lloked up the temperature which said about 72 degrees Fahrenheit.
-We didn’t think that was cold but the constant wind did feel cold on my sleeveless shirt.
-I thought I had my long sleeved shirt in my backpack, but i had forgotten.
+Before we left the house, Ruben had told us that it would be ‘Frio’ were we were going.
+Barbara looked up the temperature which said about 72 degrees Fahrenheit.
+We didn’t think that was cold but the constant wind did feel cold in my sleeveless shirt.
+I thought I had my long sleeved shirt in my backpack, but i had forgotten it.
 Well I wasn’t going to freeze but I will make sure it is in my pack when we get home tonight.

 We were lucky to have a view of Arenal volcano without clouds covering the peak.
 I think Barbara’s photo was better than mine.
 She sent it to me to use.